fleetdm/fleet/proposals/online-migrations-poc-and-proposal.md

 [here][mysql-ddl-table], all operations that have "yes" under "Permits Concurrent DM" allow the use of `LOCK=NONE`, and those with "yes" under "In Place" allow `LOCK=SHARED` which enables you to read data from the table.

+### Limitations

+1. This approach needs special planning and care between version.
+We have to look into ways to keep the house in order and make sure columns/indexes/etc are removed.
+2. Data is replicated sequentially leading to replication lags.
+3. The MySQL documentation often mentions that for some concurrent operations data is reorganized substantially, making it an expensive operation

 [migrations-proposal]: https://docs.google.com/document/d/1lv67XVhLbejgeS6Vi43C8wqvjb6wRpc07zy1Guv-3VA